international employment law firm alliance L&E Global

 B. Is there risk of 'permanent establishment' consequences for the foreign company by virtue of the remote worker’s activities?
 If so, what are the main factors determining the exposure.

-Yes, the foreign national’s remote working activities in India could potentially lead to a Permanent Establishment (“PE”) risk for the foreign company in India.
-Typically, the PE risk is significantly higher if the foreign national has the ability to conclude contracts on behalf of the foreign company, or if the foreign national habitually plays the principal role leading to the conclusion of contracts for the foreign company, or provides services to third-parties in India, or habitually secures orders in India for the foreign company.
+Yes, the foreign national’s remote working activities in India could potentially lead to a Permanent Establishment (“PE”) risk for the foreign company in India depending on work the foreign national is undertaking for the foreign company in India.
+Typically, the PE risk is significantly higher (a) if the foreign national is involved in taking key managerial decisions for the foreign company during his stay in India; (b) the foreign national is rendering services to the Indian clients of the foreign company from India.
 Furthermore, it would be necessary to examine any tax treaty that India may have entered into with the foreign country, where the company is situated.

 Local social security and other payroll requirements